Iron Man 2: Post-production

+In December 2009, the Walt Disney Company purchased Marvel Entertainment for $4 billion.
+Disney said future Marvel Studios films would be distributed by its own studio once the prior deal with Paramount expired.
+This meant the rest of production, marketing, and distribution for Iron Man 2 were all handled by Paramount.
 In January 2010, IMAX Corporation, Marvel, and Paramount announced that the film would receive a limited release on digital IMAX screens.
 It was not shot with IMAX cameras, so it was converted into the format using the IMAX DMR technology.
 The film underwent reshoots in February.
 Olivia Munn's original role was cut, but she was given a new role during the reshoots.